This strawberry praline trifle recipe is fun to make with layers of fresh strawberries, a praline filling combined with

-Then all I need to do was come up with a layering scheme.
+Next I need to do was come up with a layering scheme.
 I decided to use crushed cookies at the bottom.
 Remember Nilla wafer cookies?
-We use to have them a lot as kids in school.
-Anyway they are still on the shelves at the grocery store and make a great cookie crumble.
+We use to eat them a lot when we were kids in school.
+Anyway, they are still on the shelves at the grocery store and make a great cookie crumble.

 The Praline recipe came from rosebakes.com.
 Her recipe was an easy one and did not require using a candy thermometer or the oven.
 I did not make actual pralines but a layer of praline filling and used chopped pecans instead of halves.

 The top was the most fun, creating a pattern with the berries.
 You can add a few blueberries to give it a patriotic look too.